GluuFederation/docs-oxd-prod/3.0.1/sources/index.md

 # oxd 3.0.1 Documentation

-To make integrating server-side applications with the Gluu Server fast, easy, and secure, Gluu offers commercial OAuth 2.0 client software called [oxd](http://oxd.gluu.org).
+To make integrating server-side applications with the Gluu Server (or any standard OpenID Connect Provider) fast, easy, and secure, Gluu offers commercial OAuth 2.0 client software called [oxd](http://oxd.gluu.org).

 !!!
 Note
     oxd is commercial software licensed by Gluu.
 You can learn more and get your license on the [oxd website](https://oxd.gluu.org).